iccmr-quantum/1st_isqcmc/index.md

 ## Online Event

 # Introduction
-### 1st International Symposium on Quantum Computing for Musical Creativity
+### 1st International Symposium on Quantum Computing and Musical Creativity

 Quantum computing is a nascent technology, which is advancing rapidly.